zprima/zprima/README.md

 ### Hi there 👋

+I'm mostly a **Ruby on Rails** developer.
+I also try out other technologies.
+Check my repositories on Github for all the things I randomly code.

+I also have a [Medium](https://medium.com/@anMagpie) page.
+Feel free to give a me a follow there.

+Currently working at [Povio Labs](https://poviolabs.com/) for clients all around the world and Silicon Valley’s tech companies 🌎

+🌱 I’m currently re-learning **.NET C#** so I can try to make something exciting with **.NET MAUI.** :star2:

 <!--
 **zprima/zprima** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.